 The Company owns various claims and leases north-northeast of Yellowknife which include the Starfish and Zip projects.
-As the Company has no current or future budgeted exploration programs in place for this project, it incurred and wrote-off \$8,829 in capitalized lease rental payments during the three months ended February 28, 2023.
+As the Company has no current or future budgeted exploration programs in place for this project, it incurred and wrote-off \$9,504 in capitalized lease rental payments and extension payments during the six months ended May 31, 2023.
 During the year ended November 30, 2022, the Company wrote-off the carrying value of this project totalling \$864,622.